Early Symptoms of Pregnancy

 Remember, you’re not alone.

-Our trained and caring staff is here to help you.
-Just like with the millions of other women who experience a pregnancy each year, this can be a time of joy.
-If you have questions, are considering an abortion, or are afraid or aren’t sure you can take care of a baby, please call us at (205) 252-0706.
+First, remember that you’re not alone.
+Millions of other women experience a pregnancy each year.
+And our trained and caring staff is here to help you.
+If you have questions, are considering an abortion or adoption, or are afraid or aren’t sure you can take care of a baby, please call us at (205) 252-0706.
 We offer counseling, classes, and other pregnancy resources like diapers and clothing.
 We’re here to help you.

 Pregnancy symptoms, such as a missed period or tender breasts, differ from woman to woman and pregnancy to pregnancy; however, one of the most significant pregnancy symptoms is a delayed or missed menstrual cycle.